 - Discussed men’s health as often as women’s

 - Condemned the gender occupational death gap as often as the gender wage gap

 - Recognized women’s violence as often as men’s

-In short, honored genuine equality of the sexes.
+In short, I would not object to office holders being all women if they honored genuine equality of the sexes.
 Truly egalitarian females in office would serve us all better than the chivalrous male office holders we now have.

 especially, as IWPR indicates, poor women.
 But because nothing is said about men’s health, readers once again might be left thinking men are doing comparatively well.
 Yet even the pro-female (at times outright anti-male) New York Times finally, in March 2003, conceded that it is men who are at a greater heath risk in our nation.
 The following is a partial list of facts from “The Weaker Sex,” by Maggie Jones:

 - Men start out ahead: 115 males are conceived for every 100 females.
 But it’s downhill from there.

 - The male fetus is at greater risk of miscarriage and stillbirth.